twolfson/multi-image-mergetool/README.md

 **Notes:**

 This isn't efficient due to comparing images twice and waiting for all screenshots to be taken before starting comparisons.
 Ideally we wrap `multi-image-mergetool` with a better integration or add data persistence to this library (unlikely).
-If you write a wrapper, please submit a PR so we can update this documentation.
+If you write a wrapper, please submit a PR updating this documentation.

 ## Development
 ### Setup